Luzaks/Backgrounds-Gradients/README.md

 # Backgrounds-Gradients.

-This is a project where backgrounds and gradients were applied in a basic structure's copy of an Apple's old page as well as the layout.
+This is a project where backgrounds, gradients and layout were applied in a basic structure's copy of an Apple's old page.

 ## Full task description of the project: